 Key achievements since EIP’s public launch in April 2022 include a first-of-kind MOU between Chicago Transit Authority (CTA) and Southeastern Pennsylvania Transportation Authority (SEPTA) to recognize each others' certified Small Business Enterprises.
 It’s a model for others to replicate with the goal of broader reciprocity and even a national certification database.

 EIP was co-founded by Phillip A. Washington, CEO of Denver International Airport, John D. Porcari, former Deputy Secretary of the U.S. Department of Transportation, and others in anticipation of the $1.2 trillion Infrastructure Investment and Jobs Act.
+In 2023, Everett Lott, Director of the District of Columbia's Department of Transportation, joined EIP as Vice-Chair.

 Five First Mover agencies helped shape the Pledge, identify initial projects of interest, and prove the concept.
 EIP has since grown to include multiple public, private and non-profit sector partners, and it works closely with USDOT and other stakeholders.